hpcc-systems/terraform-azurerm-hpcc/README.md

 <br />

 ### Disable Naming Conventions
 When set to `true`, this attribute drops the naming conventions set forth by the python module.
-This block is optional.
+This attribute is optional.

  Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:-----:|